mzrimsek/server-config/README.md

 * DB Data: Must have a directory to persist the database information, mounted as a volume to `/var/lib/postgresql/data` in the Postgres container
 * Admin Data: Must have a directory to persist the admin panel information, mounted as a volume to `/var/lib/pgadmin` in the pgAdmin container

+## RabbitMQ

+[RabbitMQ]() is a great open source MQTT server to asynchronously communicate data between applications without tightly coupling them to each other.

+* Data: Must have a directory to persist the message data, mounted as a volume to `var/lib/rabbitmq`
+* Log: Must have a directory to persist the log information, mounted as a volume to `var/log/rabbitmq`

 ## Monitor

 A great stack of services to enable seeing stats on the Docker host, as well as the containers running on it.
 Adapted from https://github.com/stefanprodan/dockprom.